 The scenic railway track

 Take a stroll down the Rail Corridor, a 24-kilometre-long green corridor that’s surrounded by nature.
 Fret not, the railway track’s safe to walk on as trains no longer run here.
-In fact, it’s in the process of being repurposed as a popular walking trail and public space (check here for updates on which parts of the Rail Corridor are open).
+In fact, it’s in the process of being repurposed as a popular walking trail and public space (check here for details on which parts of the Rail Corridor are open).

 The boutique hotels